ahedhamad/SOLID-Principles/README.md

 ![Open-Closed](https://user-images.githubusercontent.com/99614732/196451698-eb1ea64d-2dea-499c-8075-43b0b604ee0b.png)

-3. Make the required change on the code to remove the Open-Closed Principle violations.
+3. Make the required change on the code to remove the Open-Closed Principle violations?

 •	Build Interface (IGetOperationResult) and linking it with the Calculator Class through the Aggregation relationship, it contains resuls function take the Arraylist numbers, to override it in addition, count, max, min and multiplication classes ,